davidbailey/py/README.md

 risk.py: Playing around with plots.

-speeds.py: calculate the average speed of any Amtrak train between each of its stops.
+speeds.py: Uses pandas, numpy, gtfstk, shapely, matplotlib, geopandas, and bottle to calculate the average speed of any Amtrak train between each of its stops.

 splunk.py: Uses the Splunk API, geoip, ipwhois, pandas, numpy, and re to look up recent successful logins and track down the client computer.